 Before one can reach Polillo Island, you must go to Real, Quezon.
 There are three ways of getting Real, Quezon.
 First, from Shaw Boulevard, take a jeepney going to Cainta junction.
-From Cainta junction, take another jeepney (fare P35.00) going to Siniloan, Laguna.
+From Cainta junction, take another jeepney going to Siniloan, Laguna.
 Then another jeepney ride in going to Real, Quezon.

 Second option is to take the scenic Sta.
 Cruz, Laguna route.
-You can take a Tritran bus at terminals at Buendia (tel.
-8325231) and Cubao (tel.
-9131525) or BLTB with terminals also at Buendia (tel.
-8314700) and Cubao.
+You can take a bus at Buendia and Cubao terminals.
 The travel time is around 2 hours.
-The average bus fare is 82.50 pesos.
 Then, from Sta.
-Cruz, take a jeepney going to Siniloan (fare P14.00).
+Cruz, take a jeepney going to Siniloan.

-From there, you can take a jeepney going to Infanta/Real.
-The average jeepney fare is 45 pesos.
-From Real, take a tricycle (fare P10.00) going to its port.
+From there, you can take a jeepney going to Infanta/Real, Quezon.
+From Garcia St. in Real, take a tricycle going to its Ungos port.
 The travel time is around two hours and a half.

 The third option is to go to Legarda, Manila and take either Raymund bus (tel.
 7339380) or a van going directly to Real, Quezon.
 The bus terminal is near Arellano University.
 The bus that directly goes to Ungos port leaves at 11:30 pm (ordinary bus) and at 1:00 am (aircon bus).
 The travel time is roughly 4 hours.
 It is important that you arrive early at the port because the boats leave in the morning.
 There are only three boats that traverse Real-Polillo route and vice versa.
 The schedule of Real-Polillo are 5:30am, 7:00am and 9:00am while the Polillo-Real boat leaves at 5:00am, 11:00am and 1:00pm.
 The boat ride takes three hours.

 Where to Stay

 There are only a few accommodations available for travelers.
-These are the Seahorse Hotel (tel.
-6342859) which charges around P1,800.00 and Herrera Plaza Lodging House (tel.
-042-3148411) which charges P150.00 per person.
+These are the Seahorse Hotel (tel. nos.
+02.6340016; 042.3148170; 0921.4606398); Herrera Plaza Lodging House (mobile 0998.2602928) and Casa Escarlata Hotel.
 The difference would depend on its facility like having communal toilets and baths and a restaurant.
 These accommodations are walking distance from the port and are located along the main street.